thatsmydoing/rusttray/README.md

 doesn't actually implement all of the system tray specification but it works for most of the programs I use.

-rustray only implements XEMBED style icons.
+rusttray only implements XEMBED style icons.
 The tray icons themselves perform the drawing and the tray only manages their sizes and positions.
 It does not draw icons by itself.
 In addition, balloon messages are not handled as well.